MarcoPredatoro/NewBodyTracking/README.md

 Open the sample_unity_bodytracking project in Unity.
 If prompted to "open in safe mode" press ignore

 Either:

 Open the Visual Studio Solution associated with this project.
 If there is no Visual Studio Solution yet you can make one by opening the Unity Editor and selecting one of the csharp files in the project and opening it for editing.

 Or:

-In the project tab under assets->scripts double click a file to open it in Visual Studio If it does not open in Visual Studio go to Edit -> Preferences -> External Tools -> External Script Editor and click Visual Studio in the dropdown.
+In the project tab under assets->scripts double click a file to open it in Visual Studio.
+If it does not open in Visual Studio go to Edit -> Preferences -> External Tools -> External Script Editor and click Visual Studio in the dropdown.
 If there is no Visual Studio Solution yet you can make one by opening the Unity Editor and selecting one of the csharp files in the project and opening it for editing.